-Here's a guick overview of each feature:
+Here's a quick overview of each feature:

-- Analog Feedback: This dropdown menu allows you to select what the analog output will report.
+• Analog Feedback: This dropdown menu allows you to select what the analog output will report.
 You can choose between "Actuator Position" and "Reverse Actuator Position".
-The "Actuator Position" option will cause the output to directly reflect the position of the actuator, while the "Reverse Actuator Position" option will cause the output to reflect the inverse of the actuator's position. - Gain: This control allows you to adjust the gain of the analog output.
-The gain is a multiplier that affects how much the output signal changes in response to changes in the actuator's position.
-A higher gain will result in larger changes in the output signal for a given change in position. - Offset: This control allows you to adjust the offset of the analog output.
-The offset is a value that is added to the output signal, effectively shifting it up or down.
-This can be useful for aligning the output signal with an external reference or for compensating for a sensor that doesn't read exactly zero when the actuator is at its default position.
+The "Actuator Position" option will cause the output to directly reflect the position of the actuator, while the "Reverse Actuator Position" option will cause the output to reflect the inverse of the actuator's position.